 and

-In accordance with Section 58 (4) sentence 2 of the German Public Companies Act, the claim to the dividend becomes due on the third business day following the resolution passed by the Annual General Meeting, i.e. 2 September 2022.
+Pursuant to section 58 para.
+4 sentence 2 AktG, the entitlement to the dividend shall be due on the third business day following the resolution of the Annual General Meeting, i.e. on 2 July 2025.

 Dividends paid to shareholders domiciled in Germany are generally subject to income or corporation tax.
 Private investors are charged with the definitive withholding tax at a flat rate of 25% plus the solidarity surcharge as from 2009.
 Exceptions may be made under certain circumstances for dividend payments that are regarded as equity repayments for tax purposes (distributions from EK04 – equity class 04 – or, since 2001, from the tax-recognised contribution account).
 Deutsche EuroShop’s dividend partially fulfils this requirement.
 The dividend payment partially constitutes untaxable (i.e. tax-free) income for shareholders in accordance with section 20 (1) clause 1 sentence 3 of the Einkommensteuergesetz (German Income Tax Act).
 However since 2009 these distributions are taxable due to the new legal status, as capital gains from securities are subject to tax if they are bought after 31 December 2008.
 In this case the acquisition costs are reduced by the dividends and lead to higher capital gains at the time of the disposal.